aoterodelaroza/aoterodelaroza.github.io/_critic2/04_libraries.md

 MOLCALC "xc($1,$1:g,101)+xc($1,$1:g,130)"
 ~~~
 In this case, `xc()` takes two arguments: the density and the
 gradient.
-Since the gradient from a molecular wavefunction is
-calculated analytical (and therefore with no significant error), we
-can use the `:g` field modifier to pass the gradient of the first
+The `:g` field modifier is used to pass the gradient of the
-field as the second argument to `xc()`.
-The MOLCALC keyword performs a
+first field as the second argument to `xc()`.
+The MOLCALC keyword
-numerical integration in a molecular mesh.
+performs a numerical integration in a molecular mesh.

 See the [complete example](/critic2/examplenoexist/) and the
 [manual](/critic2/examplenoexist) for more information.